CS2031-DBP/proyecto-web-mure/README.md

 ### Spotify Create 🔍🎧

-Makes easy to search for songs on Spotify using the Spotify API.
+Makes it easy to search for songs on Spotify using the Spotify API.
 Administrators can select songs, and the page and backend verify if the song's artists are already in the database.
 If not, it redirects to "Add Artist Info."

 ### Add Artist Info ➕🎤